 More Than One Royal Title

-Although Camilla is arguably best known as the Duchess of Cornwall, her title as a royal is far more elaborate than that.
+Although Camilla was arguably best known as the Duchess of Cornwall, her title as a royal has come a long way over the decades.
 After marrying Prince Charles, she instantly became entitled to use the title Her Royal Highness, as well as Princess of Wales - which as we know, she chose not to use.

 She Adores Animals

 Not only is Camilla a skilled horseback rider, but she also loves all animals.
-Especially dogs - just like Queen Elizabeth II!
+Especially dogs - just like her late mother-in-law.
 So, of course, she adopts and doesn't shop.
 Back in 2011, she welcomed her first rescue, a Jack Russel Terrier puppy named Beth.
-It seemed she loved her so much she adopted another in 2012 named Bluebell.
+She loved her so much she adopted another in 2012 named Bluebell.

 Her admiration for these adorable canines extends outside of her home.
-In fact, the Duchess of Cornwall is a sponsor and active member of the charity Medical Detection Dogs.
+In fact, the Queen Consort is a sponsor and active member of the charity Medical Detection Dogs.
 In 2019, she visited puppies and their trainers to help open up the new facility.